Scroll to navigation

 1 row in set (0.05 sec)

 The @a user variable has been lost with the connection, and after the reconnection it is undefined.
-If it is important to have mysql terminate with an error if the connection has been lost, you can start the mysql client with the --skip-reconnect option.
+If it is important to have mariadb terminate with an error if the connection has been lost, you can start the mariadb client with the --skip-reconnect option.

 COPYRIGHT